-Chinaman Lighthouse and Fireboat - Buffalo New York - Ready to Hang Wall Art
+Chinaman Lighthouse and Fireboat - Buffalo New York, Buffalo Photography

 Edward M. Cotter is a fireboat in use by the Buffalo Fire Department at Buffalo, New York.
 Originally named William S. Grattan, she was built in 1900 by the Crescent Shipyard of Elizabeth Port, New Jersey.
 Due to age she was rebuilt in 1953 and renamed Firefighter upon her return to service.
 The following year she was renamed Edward M. Cotter.
 Her namesake, Edward Cotter, was a Buffalo firefighter.